 Leaving the Park, you will head towards the peninsula of Bygdøy, for a visit to the Viking Ship Museum.
 Here you will see the incredible craftsmanship of Viking ships.
 The 'Gokstad' is a classic Viking ship, while the 'Oseberg', which was dug out in 1904, is richly adorned and was probably used as a pleasure boat.
 The Museum holds a collection of sleds, implements and gold and silver jewellery found with the ships.

-Note: The Viking Ship Museum is a popular attraction and can get crowded.
+This excursion will operate by coach and on foot.
+The Viking Ship Museum is a popular attraction and can get crowded.
 There is approximately one hour of walking including several steps in Vigeland Park.
 Comfortable, flat, walking shoes are recommended.
 The journey may involve two tunnels.
-The itinerary order may operate in reverse.